martanunesdea/recipe-db/README.md

 The "tests" folder contains the tests.
 The "config.py" file in the main directory contains the different configurations used for development and testing.

+## MongodDB structure
+MongoDB is used as the database solution, because it provides more flexibility when it comes to storing varying amounts of text for the "ingredients" and "instructions.
+The Mongo database instance was generated on Mongo Atlas, and two collections were created: "users" and "recipes".
+- "users" collection: Designed to store the email, username and password hashes.
+- "recipes" collection: Design to store the details of the recipes.
+Currently, it doesn't store the author id or author name, although this could be implemented in the future.